department-of-veterans-affairs/vets-design-system-documentation/src/_documentation/contributing-to-formation.md

 The following sections detail what happens and who is involved when proposing an addition or modification to the design system.

+## Who is involved

+### Design System Council

+The Design System Council is a cross-functional group of people from DEPO and various contractors building both Veteran-facing services and the DEPO platform.

+TK
+- Purpose of the group, what they do
+- Cadence of meetings/logistics

+### Design System Team

+The Design System Team's mission is to provide simple, scalable, high quality tools and guidelines that enable teams to rapidly build and improve the Veteran facing digital applications provided by VA.

+This team ensures that all of the pieces of the VA.gov Design System (React library, Sketch library, design.va.gov, component library, and forms library) are up-to-date, consistent, and bug-free.

 ## Adding a new component or pattern

 ### Define the VA business problem